 What BiH is

-A place where belonging to a ethnic group and religion determine the identity of its people
+A place where belonging to a ethnic group and religion determine your identity

-For someone like me, with a Bosnian background, no question can be more fatal than the question about my ethnic group, because in the country of my ancestors, we distinguish between Serbs, Muslims and Croatians.
+For someone like me, with a Bosnian background, no question can be more fatal than the question about my ethnic group, because in the country of my ancestors, we distinguish between Serbs, Bosniaks and Croats.
 I belong to latter group.
 Each ethnic group corresponds to a religion and this correlation is essential to shape someone’s identity.

-Croatians attend Catholic Mass on Sundays, whereas Serbs take part in Orthodox ceremonies.
-Muslims listen to the call for prayer played from the tower of the Mosque.
-As it can be experienced in many families, religion stands in the first place.
-Mixed marriages are rare today as well as inter-ethical friendships.
+Croats attend Catholic Mass on Sundays, whereas Serbs take part in Orthodox ceremonies.
+Muslims listen to the call for prayer played from the minarets.
+As it still can be experienced in many families, religion stands in the first place.
+Mixed marriages became rarer after the war as well as inter-ethical friendships.

-Although tolerance is an important value in society, the tensions among the citizens are still visible.
+Although tolerance is an important value, the tensions among the citizens are still visible.
 The different members of the ethnic groups stay in their own circles and mistrust the opponent groups.

 A place where family is everything